middleware-labs/install.middleware.io/infradocs/ubuntu.md

 Let us know, if you find more machines that works well with our agent.

 Also let us know if you need support for any particular Architecture / OS version that is not listed above.

+## Roadmap

+1. We are planning to add support for RPM based machines.